gbrao018/eva4/S15B/README.md

 	So, I did reduce the image size to 32*32, so that I can use batch size of 1024 in colab.
 This worked.
 With this we only have to run 293 batches which will take less than 7 minutes for the whole 300k training dataset.

-Next, I will explain in detail the, custom Dataset class creation, my own custom Modal, loss functions tried and the results with time taken at various stages, .
+Next, I will explain in detail the, custom Dataset class creation, my own custom Modal, loss functions tried and the results with time taken at various stages.

+SECTION#2: Custom Dataset class and index based strategy.

 Custom Dataloader class:
 	I created a custom Dataset class which takes input -> root, size, test = False, start= 1,  transform=ToTensor()) root -> path for the Dataset directory.
 The same class is used for both training and testing. while training test =  False, else True.